 Perhaps one of your favorite ways to relax is by reading French literature, we can only imagine how enticing the stories and content would be.
 Or that your friends consider you a maestro when it comes to speaking the French language, but does that officially make you a francophone?

 Sadly not.
 Your love of French literature is not enough to convince authorities that you can proficiently use French in every situation.
-If you want to study in France or other French-speaking country, or you want to work there, you will need to provide the authorities with proof of your proficiency in the use of French, which you can achieve by sitting for the DELF Exams.
+If you want to study in France or other French-speaking countries, or you want to work there, you will need to provide the authorities with proof of your proficiency in the use of French, which you can achieve by sitting for the DELF Exams.

 The DELF/DALF, the TEF, and TCF are exams designed to assess and test the ability of non-native speakers to understand the French language and the exams are internationally recognized.

 Most prominent universities in France and other French-speaking countries around the world such as Canada all require that you pass these exams before they accept you as a student.
 Such is true even for flying across the border for work.
 To be granted a work visa, some countries demand you sit and pass one of these exams to start working for their companies.

 The exams are not going to be anything like the Junior or SSCE French exams you went through.
 Here, you may listen to audios and respond to questions orally as part of the tests, and you will be tested in all four areas of language learning, namely; reading, writing, listening and speaking.

 The exams are of different levels ranging from beginners to advanced French speakers.
 You are to choose the one that is right for you, depending on your level of proficiency.

 To prepare yourself for the exams, you can begin taking French classes at the centers running these exams, they have expert French teachers and provide training before the DELF exams.
 Example of such place is the Alliance Francaise in Lagos, and Institut-Francaise located in Abuja.